Use case

 Can I process many URLs at once?

 Yes.
-You can add multiple URLs to a table and each URL becomes one row.
+You can add multiple URLs to a table and each primary URL becomes one row by default.
 Results should be checked against the source page.

 Does this work with pasted text too?